jourquin/Nodus/doc/services-workflow.md

 1. Define `SERVICELINES.mode,means = true` in the cost functions file for each constrained mode/means.
 2. Add the needed `stp` and `sw` cost functions, and duration functions if durations are used.
 3. Create services in the services editor.
-4. Draw each service line by selecting connected links on the map.
+4. Draw each service line by selecting connected links on the map, or generate it with Shortest path and optional route waypoints.
 5. Ensure all service end nodes allow operations.
 6. Use the Node fields editor Services button on nodes to mark service stop nodes.
 7. Use transhipment code 4 on nodes where service changes are allowed.